dannycab/phy481msu/assignments/homework2.md

 Superposition is a very powerful tool that can help quantitatively describe the electric field produced by any arbitrary static distribution of charges.
 For some problems, it is either incredibly time-consuming to apply superposition analytically to the problem or the problem may not have an analytical solution (i.e., the integral can be constructed but not solved in closed form).
 In this problem, you will extend your knowledge of superposition to include how we might numerically determine the electric field due to a well-known charge distribution (a rod with a constant linear charge density). *By choosing something familiar like a rod of charge, we hope for you to build intuition about the numerical method we are using.*

-The electric field at a distance $r$ from the midpoint of a uniformly charged rod of length $L$ along an axis perpendicular to the rod is given by:
+The *magnitude* of the electric field at a distance $r$ from the midpoint of a uniformly charged rod of length $L$ along an axis perpendicular to the rod is given by:

 $$E_{rod}=\frac{1}{4\pi\varepsilon_0}\frac{Q}{r\sqrt{r^2+(L/2)^2}}$$